Alwa Bolivia

-Alwa Conrado Yujra (born 15 March 1996), known professionally as Alwa Bolivia or simply Alwa (lit. 'dawn' in Aymara), is a Bolivian rapper and songwriter, recognized as Bolivia's first cholita rapper.
+Alwa Conrado Yujra (born 15 March 1996), known professionally as Alwa Bolivia or simply Alwa (lit. 'dawn' in Aymara), is a Bolivian rapper and songwriter, recognized as Bolivia's first pollera woman (cholita) rapper.
 Her work incorporates references to cultural identity, social conflict, and justice, especially in relation to the post-election events of 2019, although she avoids partisan political stances.

 Alwa's artistic identity is linked to her Indigenous roots.
 Although she is not a native Aymara speaker, she has an inherited relationship with the language through her maternal family and has expressed interest in developing musical productions in that language.
 Her work seeks to highlight indigenous origins as a common element in different regions of the country.

 Early life

 Alwa grew up in the Ciudad Satélite area of El Alto, where she began listening to rap at the age of 14, influenced by her neighborhood environment.
 For years, she kept her musical interest to herself.

 A student of advertising and marketing, Alwa combines her academic career with her artistic development.
 She identifies with the traditional pollera dress, which has been part of her public image since the beginning of her musical career.
 As she has stated, she did not grow up wearing it in her daily life, but adopted the garment as a conscious decision linked to respect for her Aymara roots and her artistic proposal.
 Her foray into the genre, historically dominated by men, responds to a search for representation from her El Alto reality, without an explicit affiliation with feminism.